 Brazil's film industry has been on the rise since the mid-nineties, and São Paulo has contributed significantly to its dynamic growth.
-One of our fortes is telenovelas, which are exported and massively consumed both internally and around the world.
+One of our fortés is telenovelas, which are exported and massively consumed both internally and around the world.
 Avenida Brasil (2012), one of the most popular novelas (produced by Globo, Brazil's biggest production and distribution company), earned approximately \$1 billion in revenue.
-It was broadcasted in 130 countries and dubbed into 19 languages.
+It was transmitted in 130 countries with voiceovers in 19 languages.
 Brazil's music industry is historically and internationally renowned, and our music video industry is no different in quality and reach.
-From the traditional The Girl From Ipanema to our innovative Brazilian funk music, our cultural (and musical!)
+From traditional The Girl From Ipanema to our innovative Brazilian funk music, our cultural (and musical!)

 diversity is translated into the film industry.
-Kondzilla Filmes, Brazil's main production company for funk music videos and most viewed YouTube channel (with over 24 billion views up to March 2020), has won many awards and has helped to create some of Brazil's biggest international music stars.São Paulo plays a big role in Brazil's music video industry, especially when it comes to international artists who use the city as their scenery.
-Maluma, one of Colombia's biggest stars, filmed his hit single Corazón in São Paulo in 2017, taking advantage of the city's most iconic spots, such as the Copan Building.
+Kondzilla Filmes, Brazil's main production company for funk music videos and most viewed YouTube channel (with over 24 billion views up to March 2020), has won many awards and has helped to create some of Brazil's biggest international music stars.
+São Paulo plays a big role in Brazil's music video industry, especially when it comes to international artists who use the city as their scenery.
+Maluma, one of Colombia's biggest stars, filmed his hit single Corazón here in São Paulo in 2017, taking advantage of the city's most iconic spots, such as the Copan Building.
 The music video was a huge success, with over 1 billion views on YouTube.
 São Paulo is also famous for our award-winning advertising productions.
 Since the São Paulo Film Commission became responsible for film permits in 2016, approximately 50% of our productions are advertising productions.

-In such a big city, our highly qualified labour force is a differential.
-When it comes to animated productions, this is key-and we have it.
-Animation in has been recognised by festivals, such as the Annecy International
+In such a big city, our highlyqualified labour force is a differential.
+When it comes to animated productions, this is key - and we have it.
+Animation in Brazil is a growing sector which has been recognised by festivals such as the Annecy International Animated Film Festival.